Buying a new mattress isn’t just about firmness, comfort or pillow-top preference. Think as well about your allergies and asthma.

 Similarly, don’t be fooled by “plant-based foam”.
 It is typically produced using a small amount of soybean or castor oil, then mixed with petroleum chemicals.
 Thus, it emits VOCs in the same way polyurethane foam does.
 Memory foam is also a form of polyurethane.

 Levin also recommends avoiding mattresses that have scents, anti-microbial agents or similar features, because they only add to the chemical stockpile.

 “I was in a mattress store recently and the salesman proudly explained that one of the highest priced mattresses had added antimicrobials.
-And I said, ‘You may not know that added antimicrobials are not actually a selling point,’” she recalls.
-“There’s no evidence, at least in furniture, that added anti-microbials reduce the spread of infection, and the medical community is concerned that this can lead to the development of antibiotic-resistant germs.”
+I said, ‘You may not know that added antimicrobials are not actually a selling point,’” she recalls.
+“There’s no evidence, at least in furniture, that added anti-microbials reduce the spread of infection.”

 Dr. Gordon Sussman, a Toronto allergist who has authored latex allergy studies, says latex reactions are normally associated with products such as gloves, balloons and condoms.
 He’s not aware of any evidence that mattresses made with the material trigger reactions, even in people with an allergy to the natural rubber.

 “Latex mattresses have been around a long time and we haven’t seen anyone sensitized,” says Sussman.
 He explains that, unlike latex gloves, which caused an epidemic of latex allergy among hospital workers, the mattresses likely contain very little of the potent allergen.
 “The generic recommendation is if you’re allergic to latex you should avoid latex.
 But is the risk high?
 No, there probably is very little risk.”